matsmaiwald/matsmaiwald.github.io/_posts/2021-05-30-PCA-Inutition.md

 In terms of projections, what's happening when we multiply our data by $$E^T$$ is that we get the _scalar projections_ of each of our $$n$$ observations on each of our $$k$$ eigenvectors.
 These scalar projections are just (scaled) dot products of an eigenvector and a $$k$$-dimensional column vector corresponding to an individual observation in our data (where the scaling factor is the norm of the eigenvector).
 The numerical value of the scalar projections correspond to the length of the projection.
 Note, that this will map each data point to a single number for each eigenvector.

 To visualise this process, we can multiply the transformed features once more by $$E^T$$ to arrive at the _vector projections_ of the data points and be able visualise their relationship to the original data better.
-Below I've done this for the principal components associated with each eigenvector.
+Below, in figures 3 and 4, I've done this for the principal components associated with each eigenvector.
+To make it easier to verify visually that this works, I have highlighted three exemplary points in orange.
 It is easy to see that the projections associated with the larger of the two eigenvalues (i.e. the first principal component) capture a larger variance in the original data.

+##### Figure 3
 ![Graph1](/assets/graphs/pc1.png)
+##### Figure 4
 ![Graph2](/assets/graphs/pc2.png)

 # References